achadwick/styrene/docs/install.md

 MSYS2 packages will soon be available for Styrene, but in the meantime you can install it manually.

-Styrene expects to be installed into the
+Styrene expects to be invoked from the native `MINGW32` or `MINGW64` environments that MSYS2 provides.
-Cygwin-like `MSYS` environment of an MSYS2 installation, and run with its Python binary.
+It can run with any of MSYS2's Python interpreters.
-However it expects to be invoked from the native `MINGW32` or `MINGW64` environments that MSYS2 provides.
+The current approach is to use the native Python interpreter of your target system.

-Thus, the only supported way of installing the script is
+To install, run

     python3 setup.py install --prefix=/some/where

-invoked from the MSYS2 shell.
+from either a MINGW64 or a MINGW32 shell.